 The firm is creating roles within the expanding US market and at its base in Belfast to support the large growth and ensure continuous innovation.

 There’s a big focus on expanding its machine learning team, which builds ground-breaking automated algorithms that make access to medical 3D printing easier than ever for hospitals.

-Daniel Crawford, CEO at axial3D, said, “The closure of this investment round marks an important milestone for our company.
+Daniel Crawford, Founder at axial3D, said, “The closure of this investment round marks an important milestone for our company.
 It will accelerate our growth within our expanding markets and enable us to bring our 3D printing solution to more healthcare organizations, helping them to drive down costs, improve compliance and ultimately, enhance patient care.”

 He continued, “Continuous innovation is crucial to bring the best solutions to market and keep up with customer demand.
 Following our recent collaborations with Tallahassee Memorial Healthcare and University Hospital Basel, we will focus further on the North American and European markets.
 This includes opening an office in the USA, and recruiting more talent into our team, particularly to grow our machine learning capability.
 This will enable us to continue to innovate and find new ways to bring 3D printing on-demand to the entire healthcare sector.”